Folded Gentle Algebras: Introduction

 The classes of gentle and skewed-gentle algebras thus form generalisations of algebras associated to the two simply-laced Dynkin/Euclidean types that consist of infinite families ($A$, $\widetilde{A}$, $D$ and $\widetilde{D}$).
 However, this begs the question of whether similar gentle-like classes of algebras exist for the other infinite families of Dynkin/Euclidean diagrams, such as $B$, $\widetilde{B}$, $C$ and $\widetilde{C}$.
 Algebras of finite/tame representation type indeed exist for these families of diagrams.
 They are given by the species of the appropriate type, described in \cite{DRIndec}.
 Moreover, there exist iterated tilted algebras based on these types, described in \cite{AssemC}.

 In this paper, we consider the type $C$ and $\widetilde{C}$ case, and indeed show that such a gentle-like class of algebras exists for these types.
 Not only do we define this class of algebras, which we call \emph{folded gentle algebras}, we also show that they satisfy many of the same properties as gentle algebras, including closure under derived equivalence.
 The algebras we define are essentially gentle algebras with the addition of certain loops (which we call \emph{crease loops}) that satisfy irreducible quadratic relations over the ground field $K$.
 Consequently, the ground field $K$ in this paper is never algebraically closed, which is in contrast to the setting of gentle algebras.
 (That said, these algebras can contain simple modules isomorphic to $\complex$ whenever $K=\real$.)
 Folded gentle algebras actually turn out to be a special subclass of clannish algebras in the original sense of \cite{CBClans}.
 Specifically, they arise from \emph{irreducible clans}.
-On this point, it is worth remarking that most of the important results of \cite{CBClans}, and most of the literature on clannish algebras since, concerns \emph{reducible clans} and these have a very different representation-theoretic description.
-For example, skewed-gentle algebras arise from reducible clans, and as such, exhibit behaviour that is of Dynkin/Euclidean type $D$ or $\widetilde{D}$, and not of type $C$ or $\widetilde{C}$.
+On this point, it is worth remarking that this is the key difference between folded gentle algebras and skewed-gentle algebras --- skewed gentle algebras are defined using special loops that satisfy quadratic relations that are reducible over every field, whereas folded gentle algebras are defined using loops with quadratic relations that must be irreducible over the ground field.
+This leads to the key difference in representation-theoretic behaviour (from Dynkin/Euclidean type $D$ or $\widetilde{D}$ to type $C$ or $\widetilde{C}$).
+It is also worth remarking that the indecomposable modules of clannish algebras which contain irreducible quadratic relations were recently classified in \cite{SemilinearClan}.